 I’m writing this to help clear up some confusion about where I go to get quality essential oils and why you won’t find me selling oils from the most popular companies on the market.

-I’ve been using essential oils long before I ever got into blogging.
+I’ve started using essential oils long before I ever got into blogging.
 I love that they’re powerful and beneficial.
 I use them for homemade toiletries and cleaning supplies.
-I use them to help my son with Sensory Processing Disorder.
+I also use them to help my son with Sensory Processing Disorder.
 I even use them to take away my aches and pains.

 I’ve always used an assortment of different brands and found them to be highly effective.
 (Please note, these are 100% pure essential oils, NOT fragrances oils that are often laden with harmful chemicals).